MileHacker Logo

 • Meals: Indulge in fine dining restaurants in São Paulo, including Michelin-starred establishments.
 Enjoy exclusive culinary experiences, private cooking classes, or chef-led food tours.
 Dine at the best churrascarias.

-• Activities: Arrange personalized guided excursions of São Paulo's museums, art galleries, and cultural sites.
+• Activities: Arrange personalized organized excursions of São Paulo's museums, art galleries, and cultural sites.
 Attend high-profile cultural performances (opera, ballet).
 Enjoy exclusive shopping experiences in São Paulo's luxury districts.
 Organize private excursions to natural areas or coastal towns.

 Value-Focused Recommendations